by-cx/rosti-sentry/README.md

 # Rosti Sentry

-This is Rosti's custom Sentry image which adds support for Postgresql's SS required feature.
+This is Rosti's custom Sentry image which adds support for Postgresql's SSL required feature.

 **Important!: Don't forget to update version number in Dockerfile and Makefile before build.**